rodrigogregorioneri/portal-do-parceiro-neri/README.md

-# portal-do-parceiro-neri
+# portal-do-parceiro

-Projeto portal do parceiro
+Portal do Parceiro